Housing Agreements are now available through the New Student Portal. Please read and sign this document electronically.

 We need to have two forms on file from you as soon as possible to help expedite the placement process.
 Please be sure to print out and mail in your signed Housing Agreement and fill out the online Lifestyle Questionnaire so we can best match you with a roommate.

-For more information about Residential Life and Housing, call Hannah Gladstone, Dean of Students at (207) 859-1216 or via e-mail to firstname.lastname@example.org.
+For more information about Residential Life and Housing, call Jim Delorie, Assistant Vice President of Student Engagement & Residential Life at (207) 859-1183 or via e-mail to firstname.lastname@example.org.

 At Thomas College, you can request to live on a residence hall floor organized around a theme, known as “Theme Housing”.
 Theme Housing gives you a chance to connect with and learn alongside people who share your same interests.
 The theme floor is located in the Parks Hall residences, co-ed and open to residents of all academic years.